wdavidcalsin/my-page/README.md

 ### Team

-Anyone in Wdavid Calsin can contribute ❤️
+Anyone in this project can contribute ❤️

 **Lead Maintainers:**